Complete this questionnaire and I’ll send you a quote taking your IBD into account.

 The underwriting departments (the dudes in the dungeon who give a yay or nay to your application) of each insurance company take different views on various illnesses.

-Royal London may be very strict on applications for life insurance with IBD (including Crohn’s disease and Ulcerative Colitis) while Friends First may be much more lenient – we’d recommend you apply to Friends First…first, saving you time and hassle.
+Royal London may be very strict on applications for life insurance with IBD (including Crohn’s disease and Ulcerative Colitis) while Aviva may be much more lenient – so we’d recommend you apply to Aviva first, saving you time and hassle.

 The success of your application will depend on the severity of your condition: